AmauryCarrade/grav-plugin-zmarkdown-engine/README.md

     bin/gpm install zmarkdown-engine

-This will install the Z Markdown Engine plugin into your `/user/plugins` directory within Grav.
+This will install the ZMarkdown Engine plugin into your `/user/plugins` directory within Grav.
 Its files can be found under `/your/site/grav/user/plugins/zmarkdown-engine`.

 ### Manual Installation

 To install this plugin, just download the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then, rename the folder to `zmarkdown-engine`.
-You can find these files on [GitHub](https://github.com/amaury-carrade/grav-plugin-zmarkdown-engine) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+You can find these files on [GitHub](https://github.com/Nebulius/grav-plugin-zmarkdown-engine) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).

 You should now have all the plugin files under